 \section{Discussion and Conclusions}

 A lot of recent research has been dedicated to understanding the striking analogy between Hopfield Networks and the attention mechanism in transformers.
 At a high level, the main message of our work is that the {\em entire} transformer block (including feed-forward MLP, layer normalization, and residual connections) can be viewed as a single large Hopfield Network, not just attention alone.
-At a deeper level, we use recent advances in the field of Hopfield Networks to design a novel energy function that is tailored for dynamical information routing between the tokens and representation of a large number of relationships between those tokens.
-When used in the encoder-decoder setting, an appealing feature of our network is that any state, weight, or state update can be mapped directly into the data domain.
-This provides the possibility to inspect the inner workings of the whole network, contributing to its interpretability.
-The attention mechanism in our network contains an important extra term compared to conventional attention.
-We have tested the ET network on the image completion task (qualitatively) and node anomaly detection on graphs (quantitatively).
+At a deeper level, we use recent advances in the field of Hopfield Networks to design a novel energy function that is tailored for dynamical information routing between the tokens; and representation of a large number of relationships between those tokens.
+We have tested the ET network qualitatively on the image completion task, and quantitatively on node anomaly detection and graphs classification.
 The qualitative investigation reveals the perfect alignment between the theoretical design principles of our network and its empirical computation.
-The quantitative evaluation demonstrates strong results, which stand in line or exceed the methods recently developed specifically for this task.
-Although we have only tested ET on two tasks, we intentionally picked two entirely different data domains (images and graphs).
-We believe that the proposed network will be useful for other tasks and domains and deserves a comprehensive investigation in line with other popular variants of transformers.
+The quantitative evaluation demonstrates strong results, which stand in line or exceed the methods recently developed specifically for these tasks.
+We believe that the proposed network will be useful for other tasks and domains (e.g., NLP, audio, and video), which serve as future directions for a comprehensive investigation.